 As I re-read this Gospel passage recently, I was struck by the parallels with our modern world.
 These two men were anxious, despondent, and uncertain of their future and had even begun referring to Christ in the past tense.
 Considering the times we live in, don’t we sometimes act and think like these two disciples?

-The challenges of dealing with Covid-19, the obstacles for Catholics to receive communion because of the quarantine, the gloomy economic outlook, the angry political season and the eroding of values and morality in public life are just a few of the challenges causing many of us to feel discouragement, anxiety and even a lack of faith.
+The challenges of dealing with Covid-19, the obstacles for Catholics to attend Mass and receive communion, the uncertain economic outlook, the divisiveness in society and the eroding of values and morality in public life are just a few of the challenges causing many of us to feel discouragement, anxiety and even a lack of faith.
 The valuable lessons of Emmaus Road are manifold, but four were very apparent to me as I reflected and prayed:

 - Without a doubt, our faith will be tested.
 If put to the test, will we abandon all hope in Christ and look to our own efforts or will we trust in Him?
 Will we have the kind of faith that endures trials and suffering?
 People of faith are in for difficult times ahead and we must be prepared to withstand the pervasive influence of the secular world and the forces of evil that will be thrown against us.